 - File a complaint with the national enforcement body of the EU

 If a European airline violates your passenger rights by canceling your flight and refusing to give you a refund, you can file a complaint with the EU’s national enforcement body.
 You will submit the claim in the country where the flight was scheduled to operate.
-Here is Elliott Advocacy’s guidance to filing an airline complaint with the enforcement body of the EU
+Here’s how to find the national enforcement agency in each member country of the European Commission.

 - File a complaint with the Department of Transportation